openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func removeFirst(): ?T
 ```

-Functionality: Removes and returns the head element of this deque.
+Functionality: Removes and returns the first element of this deque.
 Returns `None` if the deque is empty.

 Return Value:

-- ?T - The removed head element.
+- ?T - The removed first element.

 ### func removeLast()